Special offer

 Understanding the types of CDLs

 CDLs are split into three different classes.
-The class of your license dictates the type of vehicles you’re legally allowed to drive.
+The class of your license is determined by the type and weight of the commercial motor vehicle you intend to drive.
+This classification helps determine the specific requirements and endorsements needed for legal operation.

-CDL classes are defined by two different weight ratings:
+CDL classes are defined by two different weight ratings, which help determine which class of commercial driver’s license is required:

-- Gross vehicle weight rating (GVWR): The amount of weight that a vehicle or trailer can carry safely.
+• Gross vehicle weight rating (GVWR): The amount of weight that a single vehicle or trailer can carry safely, used to determine the appropriate CDL class.

-- Gross combination weight rating (GCWR): The total maximum weight of the vehicle, occupants, trailer and cargo.
+• Gross combination weight rating (GCWR): The total maximum weight of the vehicle, occupants, trailer and cargo, which is used to determine the required CDL class for operating a commercial motor vehicle.

 Every CDL class has its own GVWR and GCWR requirements, and it’s important to know the difference before you apply.
 Keep in mind that the following are the minimum CDL rules set by the federal government.
 Your state might have tighter restrictions.